Top 14 Vital Security Awareness Training Topics for 2024

 In today’s digital age, the use of removable devices like USB drives, external hard disks, and memory cards is ubiquitous.
 These handy gadgets serve as digital gateways, allowing the transfer of data between devices quickly and conveniently.
 However, they also pose significant security risks if not handled carefully.

-Employee education on removable device security is vital to ensure that organizations can harness the benefits of these devices while minimizing potential threats
+Employee education on removable device security is vital to ensure that organizations can harness the benefits of these devices while minimizing potential threats.

 9. Remote Work Risks

 The advent of remote work has revolutionized the way we work, offering flexibility and convenience.
 However, this shift has also introduced new cybersecurity challenges.
-In this article, we delve into the risks associated with remote working in cybersecurity and emphasize the critical importance of educating employees about these risks.
+In this article, we delve into the risks associated with remote working in cybersecurity and emphasize the critical importance of teaching employees about these risks.

 10. Social engineering